hsjung02/Leitner-Box/README.md

 ### You can get to the service by connecting to http://141.164.50.196:8080/

+- Explanation of the web page
-#### Initial Screen consists of six buttons.
+  -Initial Screen consists of six buttons.
 Top 3 buttons are related to word learning.
 Each are connected to 'learning', 'card adding', 'view all cards' menu.
 Bottom 3 buttons are related to image card learning and orders are same as those of word learning.
+  -gdafadf